jayj/Cakifo/README.markdown

 Wiki: [https://github.com/jayj/Cakifo/wiki](https://github.com/jayj/Cakifo/wiki)

-I can help a bit with support for this theme.
+I can help with support for this theme.
 But Theme Hybrid has a Theme Club where you'll get the benefit of access to all of the tutorials and documentation and complete read/write access to the support forums.
 The support package exists to get you up and running as quickly as possible, and they have a great community of people willing to help each other out.

 [See guides for Hybrid Core](http://themehybrid.com/hybrid-core)